Gummi/jackrabbit-orient/README.md

 stores a jackabbit model and structure in a human readable form to an orientdb backend

 this is a more or less experimental persistence manager for jackrabbit.
+It still fails with multithreaded apps.

 instead of storing the nodes in serialized form, as normal jackrabbit pms do, it utilizes the hybrid-schema feature of orientdb to store the nodes in a human readable form to the database